 Termination of Award

-- NSERC will contact you and/or the company to reclaim any overpayment of your award.
+- You will have to reimburse any overpayment of your award.

-- NSERC is unable to dispense advice on income tax matters to individual students and fellows, given the uniqueness of each award recipient's personal financial situation.
-Consequently, you are encouraged to seek advice from the Canada Revenue Agency (CRA), or from a qualified income tax specialist.
+- NSERC and the FRQNT are unable to dispense advice on income tax matters to individual students and fellows, given the uniqueness of each award recipient's personal financial situation.
+Consequently, you are encouraged to seek advice from the Canada Revenue Agency (CRA), from Revenu Québec or from a qualified income tax specialist.

 - You are referred to two documents published by CRA:

-NSERC is unable to assume liability for accidents, illness, or losses that may occur during the tenure of an award.
+- NSERC and the FRQNT are unable to assume liability for accidents, illness, or losses that may occur during the tenure of an award.
 You are responsible for ensuring that you have appropriate insurance.